Kiplinger Jobs Outlook: Hiring Continuing at Reduced Levels

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Consumer and business uncertainty about the economy will continue to delay hiring plans and should slow future pay gains.
 Hiring is often deferred when consumers are concerned about losing their jobs, or when businesses don’t know if there will be a positive return to investing in additional workers.
 Prior to the tariffs, we expected monthly job growth of about 150,000 new positions to continue.
-Now, that could disappear almost entirely, if enough employers decide to hold off on hiring while they sort out the effects of the new tariffs on both their businesses and on the economy as a whole.
+Now, job growth could disappear almost entirely if enough employers decide to hold off on hiring while they sort out the effects of the new tariffs on both their businesses and on the economy as a whole.

 Related Content